-We’ve never been big on boxed cereal in our house, but lately my middle daughter, Rosie, has been asking for it.
-When we handed her a bowl of Ezekial Golden Flax flakes the other morning, she choked it down with some effort, and compared it to cardboard soaked in milk.
+Lately my middle daughter, Rosie, has been on a cold cereal kick, asking for more options in the pantry for a quick breakfast.
+When I handed her a bowl of Ezekial Golden Flax flakes the other morning, she choked it down with some effort, and compared it to cardboard soaked in milk.
 “Could we try something else?” she asked, as she grabbed her backpack and raced for the bus.

 After she left, I turned to the list of recommended cereals I wrote about in Rise & Shine (with one new addition).
 Since the cereal aisle leaves much to be desired from a nutrition standpoint, it’s not always so easy to find ones that are going to really fuel kids, not just fill them up.

 Look for brands with a whole grain listed as the first ingredient, such as whole wheat, brown rice, or oats.
 Also, keep an eye on calories, because some cereals pack a lot of them into a small portion.
 Last, aim for at least 3 grams of fiber and 5 or fewer grams of sugar per serving, with some wiggle room if the cereal has added dried fruits (which add natural sugars).

 Here are 10 better breakfast cereals to fill the bill:

 - Nature’s Path Flax Plus: A good one if you’re looking for a flake cereal, because it keeps the sugar down and the fiber up, at 4 grams and 5 grams, respectively.